What is a Doula?

 feel free to message us for ADDITIONAL information

 Kama Tai Mitchell is a healer, mama, yogi, doula and dancer.
 She has spent most of her life claiming and sharing body awareness.
 A practitioner and teacher of Para Yoga, Kama has also had numerous trainings with many master dance teachers of the African Diaspora.
 She encourages women to own their bodies and their birth experience.
 Kama is a strong activist in birth justice, racial equality and mental health awareness.
 She co-founded and is co-executive director of the nonprofit Rootead, which supports women of color, especially mothers.
 She is certified in belly binding through the Zulu Birth Project and has training in reflexology and massage.
 Kama loves nature (especially the ocean), babies and all forms of art.
+Kama is a Birth Doula, Postpartum Doula and the Executive Director of Rootead.

 Heather Mitchell is a Birth Doula and a Childbirth Educator.
 She is also a professional dance teacher and a mother of three.
 Heather’s knowledge of body awareness informs her doula practice, and she believes in the significant role of mobilizing the pelvis during child birth.
 She believes that all birthing people should have access to a doula if they choose.
-Heather is the Education Director of Rootead
+Heather is the Arts Director of Rootead.

 As a wife and proud mommy of five, Adiah is excited to embark on the journey of birth work.
 Having four natural hospital births of her own has fueled her desire to support other moms in their experience of bringing their miracles into the world.
 Adiah is grounded in her faith and is a natural born giver who is always willing to encourage and meet the needs of others.
 Adiah has been described by many as mothering, fun, loving, wise, caring, detailed, nurturing, and maternal.
 Adiah welcomes the opportunity to support expectant mothers during the birthing process.
+Adiah is a Birth Doula.

 Chéree Thomas (she, her, her’s) is a passionate social justice advocate.
 She is a mother of four and a GiGi J. She has had births with the aide of an epidural and without.
 Chéree has expertise in providing services to domestic and sexual assault survivors and those who support them.
 She provides training on diversity and inclusion and effective communication.
 She has a certification in diversity management, Bachelor’s Degree in Liberal Studies with a concentration in Women and Disability studies and a Master’s Degree in Liberal Studies with a concentration in Multicultural and Diversity studies.
 Chéree’s hobbies include writing, bike riding and photography.
-Chéree is birth doula.
+Chéree is Birth Doula.

 Sarah E MacLean